antzGames/ModelCacheTest/README.md

 # Conclusions

-GWT (the official libGDX web backend) generates JS code that performs extremely poorly. gdx-teavm performs very well with java only code (no libGDX classes), but using libGDX classes it also performs poorly.
+GWT (the official libGDX web backend) generates JS code that performs extremely poorly.

+gdx-teavm performs very well with java only code (no libGDX classes), but using libGDX classes it also performs poorly.

+What is it in the libGDX classes that is causing a 3-4x slowdown in both GWT and gdx-teavm?

 Note: Godot uses Emscripten to make web builds, and produces WASM (WebAssembly) code that performs on par as C++ code.